Dr Imko Meyenburg

 Background

-Imko completed his PhD in Economics and Philosophy of Economics at Anglia Ruskin in December 2016.
-He did his undergraduate degree in Business Studies and Economics in Germany and his masters in economics in New Zealand.
+He completed his PhD in Economics and Philosophy of Economics at ARU in December 2016.
+He did his undergraduate degree in Business Studies and Economics in Germany and his Master's in Economics at the AACSB accredited Business School at Auckland University of Technology (AUT) in New Zealand, where he was awarded Top Graduate in MBus Economics.

-Imko has been a lecturer in Economics and International Business in ARU, as well as course leader for BSc Economics, since September 2016.
-He is currently a member of the Cambridge Social Ontology Group.
+Imko has been a Lecturer in Economics and International Business in ARU, as well as Course Leader for BSc (Hons) Economics, since September 2016.

 Spoken Languages